DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/login/external.md

 return Redirect(returnUrl);
 ```

-Typically, the *sub* value used to login the user would be the user's unique id from your local user database.
+Typically, the *sub* value used to log the user in would be the user's unique id from your local user database.

 ## State, URL length, and ISecureDataFormat

 When redirecting to an external provider for sign-in, frequently state from the client application must be round-tripped.
 This means that state is captured prior to leaving the client and preserved until the user has returned to the client application.
-Many protocols, including OpenID Connect, allow passing some sort of state as a parameter as part of the request, and the identity provider will return that state on the response.
+Many protocols, including OpenID Connect, allow passing some sort of state as a parameter as part of the request, and the identity provider will return that state in the response.
 The OpenID Connect authentication handler provided by ASP.NET Core utilizes this feature of the protocol, and that is how it implements the *returnUrl* feature mentioned above.

 The problem with storing state in a request parameter is that the request URL can get too large (over the common limit of 2000 characters).